Why Prototypes Collapse: Diagnosing and Preventing Partial Collapse in Prototypical Self-Supervised Learning: Conclusion

 Building on this diagnosis, we \textit{introduce a fully decoupled training framework} that isolates prototype estimation from encoder learning.
 By representing prototypes as a continuously updated Gaussian mixture and estimating them via an online EM-style procedure, our approach removes the shortcut incentive inherent to joint optimization.
 This design yields \textit{stable and highly diverse prototypes throughout training} without ad-hoc regularization or hyperparameter trade-offs.

-Across extensive experiments, including imbalanced datasets, our decoupling strategy consistently enhances prototype spread, strengthens learned representations, and improves robustness to challenging data distributions.
-Together, these findings highlight the importance of breaking the joint optimization paradigm and position decoupled prototype learning as a simple, principled, and scalable path forward for prototypical SSL.
+Across extensive experiments, including imbalanced datasets, our decoupling strategy consistently enhances prototype spread, while its impact on downstream representations and robustness to challenging data distributions varies across architectures.
+Together, these findings highlight the benefits of breaking the joint optimization paradigm, demonstrating that decoupled prototype learning is a simple, principled, and scalable strategy for preventing collapse and improving representation quality in several prototypical SSL settings.